Navigating International Pet Travel: A 5-Step Guide to Titer Testing and Microchipping

 Mustafa Kemal University graduate (2019).
 After internships in Adana and Izmir, she worked in clinical practice in Adana and focuses on preventive medicine and behavior.

 Moving to a new country or embarking on a long journey is an exciting yet stressful process.
-When you add your furry friend's paperwork, tests, and official regulations into the mix, it can feel like navigating an ocean of bureaucracy.
+Official regulations can feel like an ocean of bureaucracy.

-At Anka Veterinary Clinic, we have successfully assisted hundreds of patients from Mezitli in their international travels with zero documentation errors.
-Let's plan this process together, step by step.
+At Anka Veterinary Clinic, we have assisted hundreds of travelers with zero documentation errors.
+Let's plan it step by step.

 What You Will Learn in This Guide

-"Time is your biggest enemy in international travel procedures.
+"Time is your biggest enemy.
 You should start the process at least four months before departure."

 01Microchip Implantation